maynhile13105/HW5-COMPLETESITE/README.md

 # CHANGES IN THE FILES
 - Fix the CSS for the persona.html.
+- Add theme toggle button to persona page as well as add change so that the color of the persona cards and project cards are also changed when the theme button is clicked.
 - Move the position of the page owner's name below her avatar.
 - When hovering a card in the persona, that card will be zoom in and other cards will be blur.
   - Before: